 In 1962, the Connecticut Educational Television Station began broadcasting in black and white from the basement of the Trinity College Library in Hartford, Connecticut.
-With a single videotape machine, 11 staff members launched what soon would become Connecticut Public Television (CPTV).
-On October 1, 1962, at 9:40 a.m., CPTV aired a discussion of the humanities with critic Clifton Fadiman.
+With a single videotape machine, 11 staff members launched what soon would become Connecticut Public Television.
+On October 1, 1962, at 9:40 a.m., CPTV (Connecticut Public Television) aired a discussion of the humanities with critic Clifton Fadiman.
 It was the station’s first program, first broadcast, and first day as the nation’s 68th station in the National Education Television Network, the predecessor to PBS.
-In 1978, Connecticut Public Radio joined the network, forming what is today known as Connecticut Public Broadcasting, Inc., parent organization of CPTV and Connecticut Public Radio.
+In 1978, Connecticut Public Radio joined the network, forming what is today known as Connecticut Public Broadcasting, Inc., parent organization of CPTV and WNPR (Connecticut Public Radio).

-In 2004, Connecticut Public made the move to a new broadcast home in Hartford's historic Asylum Hill neighborhood, a facility with contemporary technology that has enabled us to provide programming through a variety of multi-media platforms, in addition to traditional television and radio broadcasting.
-A satellite office in New Haven also houses Connecticut Public Radio broadcast studios at Gateway Community College.
+In 2004, CPBI made the move to a new broadcast home in Hartford's historic Asylum Hill neighborhood, a facility with contemporary technology that has enabled CPTV and WNPR to provide programming through a variety of multi-media platforms, in addition to traditional television and radio broadcasting.
+A satellite office in New Haven also houses WNPR broadcast studios.

-Thanks to the generous support of the communities we serve, Connecticut Public has evolved from a single television station broadcasting in black and white to a vibrant statewide broadcasting network airing three distinct broadcast channels (CPTV, CPTV Spirit, and CPTV Create); four radio stations and translator sites across the state extending the reach of Connecticut Public Radio throughout Connecticut as well as into Massachusetts and New York; three dynamic web sites (ctpublic.org, WNPR.org and cptv.org); and a print partnership with “Connecticut Magazine,” highlighting our program schedules, membership information and updates on new community and audiences initiatives to over 60,000 subscribers.
+Thanks to the generous support of the communities we serve, Connecticut Public has evolved from a single television station broadcasting in black and white to a vibrant statewide broadcasting network with four television stations each airing two distinct broadcast channels (CPTV and CPTV Spirit); four radio stations and translator sites across the state extending the reach of WNPR throughout Connecticut as well as Massachusetts and New York; three dynamic web sites (CPBN.org, WNPR.org and CPBN.org); and a print partnership with “Connecticut Magazine,” highlighting CPBN program schedules, membership information and updates on new community and audiences initiatives to over 80,000 subscribers.